 The grace and patience which Yah has continued to exhibit on this side of Mt.
 Sinai is far less obvious once the Israelites know better yet still choose to sin.
 Regardless of which analogy we want to map over these stories: Israel as a child being taught by our Father, Israel as a potential bride being ‘wooed’ by a suitor, or even citizens learning about the constitution from their King—that relationship changes, by both design and necessity, over time.
-One we get to Shavuot, and finally say “I DO”, we will become far more accountable.
-Everybody expects adults, spouses, or citizens to be treated differently, and that’s no different in the Kingdom than it is in secular society.
+Once we get to Shavuot, and finally say “I DO”, we will become far more accountable.
+Everybody expects adults, spouses, or citizens to be treated differently, and that’s no difference in the Kingdom than it is in secular society.
 There are greater expectations and greater rewards—but there are also greater ramifications for disobedience.

 Frankly, this is the problem with most modern Christian denominations.
 The Messiah is worshiped as “the Door”, and his grace is magnified accordingly.
 This is not bad theology—He is indeed the Door, and his grace is amazing.
 However, when Messiah returns to come for His Bride, he is soaked in the blood of the grapes of wrath.
 This is exactly the same Messiah that said, “Love your neighbor”, and “Judge not, least you are judged”, and “let the little children come unto me.”
-True, His first mission was shine light on the Door, followed by joining and leading us on the Way—but that’s only the beginning of the story.
+True, His first mission was shining the light on the Door, followed by joining and leading us on the Way—but that’s only the beginning of the story.

 YHWH, the Father, is no different than the Son–they are one.
 We can see that transition occur immediately after Shavuot, when each and every one of the lessons we are learning on this 50 day road to Sinai is rejected, AFTER they are thoroughly understood and agreed to by all the people.
 The Book of Numbers highlights these sad dismissals of YHWH’s love, provision, and grace.
 Sabbath is rejected, Miriam herself rejects Moses, even the very Promised Land is rejected!
 On this side of Mt.
 Sinai, there is not one recorded death of a Hebrew due to their transgressions—but once they know better, it’s disturbingly awful.